The dark web. The name raises all kinds of questions. What is the dark web, really? Where is it? Can anyone use it?

 What is the dark web?

 The dark web lives within the deep web.
-Like the other depths of the deep web, it’s not searchable.
-The people behind the websites and data collections on the dark web intentionally keep them hidden from search.
+Like the other depths of the deep web, it’s not searchable from the surface web.
+The people behind the sites and repositories on the dark web keep themselves anonymous.
 And the reasons vary.
 Some of them are entirely legitimate, others questionable, and several are outright illegal in nature.

 Without question, privacy is everything on the dark web.
 For good and for bad.